Up to 50% off sofas & mattresses — limited‑time deals.

 Is the West Elm Eddy Sofa supportive for long laptop sessions?

-In our use, the firm seat did a good job keeping my hips from sinking and helped me hold a more neutral lower-back curve for longer blocks.
+In our use, yes.
+The firm seat did a good job keeping my hips from sinking and helped me hold a more neutral lower-back curve for longer blocks.

 Does it feel too firm for movie nights?

-If you like plush lounging, yes—this is a “sit on it” sofa.
-With a throw pillow behind your back, it becomes much easier to settle in.
+If you like plush lounging, yes—this is more of a “sit on it” sofa than a sink-in one.
+A throw pillow behind your back makes it easier to settle in.

 How does it handle heat and breathability?

-The structure stays cool-ish, but upholstery choice matters; velvet felt warmer after extended sitting than the woven options we tried.
+The frame itself is not the issue; upholstery is.
+Velvet felt warmer after extended sitting than the woven options we tried.

 Is day-to-day cleaning manageable?